 - Composting dog poop can be environmentally friendly but requires careful management to eliminate pathogens.

-- Effective composting involves mixing dog waste with carbon-rich materials like sawdust, maintaining high temperatures (above 55°C) for several weeks to kill parasites and bacteria, and turning the pile regularly8.
+- Effective composting involves mixing dog waste with carbon-rich materials like sawdust, maintaining high temperatures (above 55°C) for several weeks to kill parasites and bacteria, and turning the pile regularly.

 - Home composting should never be used on edible gardens to avoid contamination.